LykkeCity/WalletBackEnd/README.md

 *   To encrypt a string: curl -X GET "http://localhost:8989/General/EncryptUsingTripleDES?key=1F396986D834792CB3A530B37086E690400A2C426140DE9DF4C4CF8593D802D7&message=Hello\""

 *   To decrypt a string: curl -X GET "http://localhost:8989/General/DecryptUsingTripleDES?key=1F396986D834792CB3A530B37086E690400A2C426140DE9DF4C4CF8593D802D7&encrypted=9436D1DC92F8232C"

+*   There is a GeneralHelper solution which could be used for encrypting/decrypting the string as a helper.

 ## Mixing signatures